rafalp/Misago/dev-docs/plugins/hooks/can-see-post-edit-count-hook.md

     ...
 ```

-Misago function used to check if a user has permission to see a post’s edit count.
+Misago function used to check if a user has permission to see a post's edit count.
 Returns `True` if they can and `False` if they don't.

 ### Arguments